 At the start of the COVID-19 pandemic in 2020, Rafik completed a vocational English course which enabled him to gain important skills in workplace English, Work, Health & Safety, and computers.

 One of the roles Michael and Rafik applied for together was a sewing position at a food packaging company.
 The organisation offered Rafik a work trial and remarked that he did well but struggled with some of the finer work because of his eyesight.
 Michael engaged with Rafik’s job provider so they could arrange for glasses to be made.
 Unfortunately, due to miscommunication and lack of follow up, the job opportunity slipped away.

 Michael commented –

-It’s frustrating to watch talented, dedicated people fall through the cracks because of a system that struggles to recognize their value.
+It’s frustrating to watch talented, dedicated people fall through the cracks because of a system that struggles to recognise their value.
 At the same time, it’s encouraging that Sonder’s client-focused approach gives us the freedom to concentrate on the client, rather than a checklist.

-Michael persisted to advocate for support for Rafik’s eyesight with Rafik’s job provider and eventually Rafik was able to have glasses fitted.
+Michael persisted to advocate for support for Rafik’s eyesight with Rafik’s job provider and eventually Rafik was able to have prescription glasses made.
 With Rafik’s vision issues resolved, Michael made contact again with the food packaging organisation, explaining that Rafik would no longer have issues with the finer work.
 The organisation went on to offer Rafik a full-time position and he has now been employed for over a year.
-He no longer receives welfare and even completes sewing business on the side with hopes of growing it into something more.
+He no longer receives welfare and even completes a sewing business on the side with hopes of growing it into something more.